New to Road Scholar? Sign up

 Evening: Orientation.
 The Group Leader will greet everyone and lead introductions.
 We will review the up-to-date program schedule, discuss roles and responsibilities, logistics, safety guidelines, emergency procedures, and answer questions.
 We will have an expert local historian as our primary lecturer and educational resource.
 We will do a lot of walking in this program and use a trolley that has four steps up/down.
 Periods in the daily schedule designated as “Free time” and “At leisure” offer opportunities to do what you like and make your experience even more meaningful and memorable according to your personal preferences.
 The Group Leader will be happy to offer suggestions.
 Program activities, schedules, personnel, and indicated distances or times may change due to local circumstances/conditions.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.
 Continue getting to know your fellow Road Scholars, settle in, and get a good night’s rest for the day ahead.

 Activity note: Getting on/off a trolley.
-Walking up to 1.5 miles; periods of standing, steps, uneven terrain.
+Walking up to 2 miles; periods of standing, climbing one flight of stairs, uneven terrain.

 Breakfast: In the hotel meeting room, choose what you like from the breakfast buffet with juice, coffee, tea, water included.